-Today I would like to share with you the results of experiments in Circuit bending and talk about how to make a noise collage* from old children's toys.
+I would like to share the results of some experiments in Circuit Bending and talk about how to make a noise collage* from old children's toys.

-*Enthusiasts create many different instruments in this way, but only a small part of them use this direction to search for and reproduce NOISE as a complex within the framework of musical culture.
+*Enthusiasts create many different instruments in this way, a small part of them use this direction to search for and reproduce Noise as a complex of experimental sounds within the framework of musical culture.